-Preheat the oven to 160°C, fan 140°C, gas 3.
+Preheat the oven to 160°C/gas mark 3.
 Grease 2 x 20cm cake tins and line the bases with baking parchment.

-To make the chocolate icing and filling, grate 10g each of the plain and milk chocolate into a bowl and set aside.
-Finely chop the remaining chocolate and place in a small, heatproof bowl over a pan of simmering water (making sure it doesn't touch the water) for a few minutes until melted.
+Grate 10g each of the plain and milk chocolate into a bowl and set aside.
+Finely chop the remaining chocolate and place in a small, heatproof bowl over a pan of simmering water, making sure it doesn't touch the water, for a few minutes until melted.
 Remove from the heat and stir until smooth.
 Slowly whisk in the soured cream, then let sit for a few minutes until thick enough to spread.

 Spread half the icing over the top of one cake, then place the other cake on top of it and spread the remaining icing over the top.
 Sprinkle over the grated chocolate to decorate.